Sparsh-Kumar/docker-course-full-notes/Chapter-10.md

 // here -f flag denotes file path
 // down will stop all the containers also it will remove the network that it created on doing up command. docker-compose -f filename down

+- [IMPORTANT] Refer to the code written in the file "Chapter-10-docker-compose-example.yaml"